The Marriage (Bailiwick of Guernsey) Law, 2020 came in on 1 March 2021

 Issuing a Licence to Marry

-After the application has been made to the Registrar-General and the notice has been displayed for 21 days, the couple need to make an appointment to be interviewed in person by a Deputy Registrar.
-You should arrange your interview after the Notice has been posted for at least 21 days and if possible at least 6 weeks before the date of marriage.
+After the application has been made to the Registrar-General and the notice has been displayed for 21 days, the couple will be interviewed in person by a Deputy Registrar.
+This will usually be booked in advance at the time of making payment for your notice of marriage.

 For couples resident in Guernsey the interview will take place at the Greffe, Royal Court building, St Peter Port.
 Appointments can be made by ringing Tel 01481 225277.